Liquid-solid friction on crystalline surfaces: a perspective: From numerical techniques to theoretical insights

 The obtained slippage can then be compared with the velocity profile from out of equilibrium simulations \cite{thompson1990shear,barrat1999large}.

-\paragraph*{Contact angle dependency} Across the long story of liquid slippage investigations, the role of hydrophobicity as a slippage enhancer has been often discussed and remains one of the most firmly established results in the field.
+\paragraph*{Contact angle dependency} Across the long story of liquid slippage investigations, the role of hydrophobicity as a slippage enhancer has been often discussed and remains one of the most established findings in the field.
 On Figure \ref{Figure_contact_angle} \textbf{a} -- reproduced from Ref \cite{huang_water_2008} -- we show the slip length obtained from molecular dynamics simulations on various substrates as a function of the contact angle $\theta$.
 Considering Equation \ref{eqn:Green_Kubo}, one uses the Young equation to relate the liquid-solid interaction potential to the contact angle and finds $V_{FS}\sim1+cos(\theta)$.
 Indeed, on panel \textbf{a}, the dashed line scales like $(1+ cos(\theta))^{-2}$ and denotes a 'quasi-universal relationship' between contact angle and slip length, in good agreement with the theory.
-On panel \textbf{b}, reproduced from Ref.\cite{bocquet2010nanofluidics} we plot selected experimental data clearly showing the strong increase of slippage with hydrophobicity.
-Despite the apparent success of this theory, it is apparently defied by radius-dependent slippage in carbon nanotubes (\textit{cf.} \ref{subsec:transport}) for which an alternative mechanism has recently been proposed.
+On panel \textbf{b}, reproduced from Ref.\cite{bocquet2010nanofluidics} we plot selected experimental data clearly showing the strong increase of slippage with hydrophobicity in semi-quantitative agreement with the theoretical scaling.
+Interestingly, we observe on panel \textbf{a} a systematically higher slippage in experiments than in molecular dynamics simulations.
+Despite the success of this theory, it is apparently defied by radius-dependent slippage in carbon nanotubes (\textit{cf.} subsection \ref{subsec:transport}) for which an alternative mechanism has recently been proposed.